 – Can I see your 3D furniture library and pick something?

 – We don’t have one, but instead, we use mood boards made specifically for each project.
 Surely we use virtual staging furniture models that we either buy (from this website below) or model ourselves.

-There is plenty of website for 3D models, but no all are suitable for virtual staging projects; hence I decided to make this article and shed some light onto that subject.
+There are many websites for 3D models, but none are suitable for virtual staging projects; hence, I decided to make this article and shed some light on that subject.